 You can use a braille file in the following ways:

 - Emboss it using a braille printer.

-- Read it with a portable braille-display device such as a Braille Lite, BrailleNote, or Bookworm.
+- Read it with a portable braille-display device such as such as the B2G, the Braille Me, a Braille Lite, BrailleNote, or Bookworm.

 - Listen to it in a braille-aware talking notetaker, like the Braille Companion or Braille 'n Speak.

 - Read it on a computer using any word processor and screenreader and a braille display with Grade 2 translation turned off.
 The file will be unintelligible with speech, but will be readable on the display.

 You can use an ASCII Text File in the following ways:

 - Read it on a computer using any word processor and screen reader.